azerty2907/azerty2907/README.md

 - 💻 I like technologies and video games
 - 🌱 I’m currently learning at scholl
 - 💞️ I’m looking to collaborate on discord
-- 📫 How to reach me: on discord azerty#1671
+- 📫 How to reach me on discord: azerty#1671

 <!---
 azerty2907/azerty2907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.